pmichaillat/business-cycles/README.md

-# Business Cycles and How to Tame Them: Course Portal
+# Business Cycles and How to Tame Them: Portal

-This repository is the course portal for the April 2023 instance of Business Cycles and How to Tame Them at CAFRAL, Reserve Bank of India.
-This minicourse is taught by [Pascal Michaillat](https://pascalmichaillat.org/).
+This repository is the portal for the minicourse "Business Cycles and How to Tame Them" taught by [Pascal Michaillat](https://pascalmichaillat.org/) at CAFRAL, Reserve Bank of India, in April 2023.
 The portal contains the syllabus, provides a discussion forum, and hosts other course resources.

 ## Course webpage

-The course is hosted at https://pascalmichaillat.org/c5/.
+The course material is hosted at https://pascalmichaillat.org/c5/.

 ## Course overview